UM Green Fund

 Students who wish to donate should do so through the MyOleMiss portal.
 Faculty, staff, alumni and community members can do so through the UM Foundation.

 Your support is vital to the impact of the UM Green Fund on campus sustainability.

-The university’s composting program began as a pilot project funded through the UM Green Fund in 2013.
-The project composted pre-consumer food waste from the Marketplace at the Residential Colleges.
+The university’s composting program (then the UM Compost Program) began as a pilot project funded through the UM Green Fund in 2013.
+The UM Green Fund supported the composting of pre-consumer food waste from the Marketplace at the Residential Colleges.
 After a successful first year, the Green Fund Committee voted to fund the expansion of the UM Compost Program.
-The program is now in its fifth year and is a housed within the UM Office of Sustainability.
-It composts pre-consumer food waste from all residential dining locations including Ole Miss Catering and P.O.D. locations.
-Since its establishment in 2013, the program has successfully diverted more than 52 tons of food waste.
+The program is now in its ninth year and is operated fully through the UM Office of Sustainability.
+The UM Compost Collective composts pre-consumer food waste from all residential dining locations including Ole Miss Catering and P.O.D. locations.
+Since its establishment in 2013, the program has successfully diverted more than 145,000 lbs of food waste.
 Learn more here.

 Lenoir Dining Green Restaurant Certification